-Drug law is complex, and is covered in the Misuse of Drug Act (1971) and the Misuse of Drugs Regulations (1985), the Intoxicating Substances (Supply) Act (1985), and the Medicines Act (1968) governing the manufacture and supply of medicines.
-Other legislation, such as the Criminal Justice and Public Order Act, Roads Traffic Act (1988), the Drug Trafficking Offences Act (1986), the Crime and Disorder Act (1998), the Antisocial Behaviour Act (2003), the Drugs Act (2005) and licensing laws all have an impact on drugs offences.
+Drug law is complex, and is covered by numerous pieces of legislation, especially: Misuse of Drug Act (1971), Misuse of Drugs Regulations (1985), Drugs Act (2005), Psychoactive Substances Act (2016).
+The Medicines Act (1968) governs the manufacture and supply of medicines.
+Other legislation, such as the Criminal Justice and Public Order Act, Roads Traffic Act (1988), the Drug Trafficking Offences Act (1986), the Crime and Disorder Act (1998), the Antisocial

+Behaviour Act (2003), and licensing laws all have an impact on drugs offences.

-- The policy is primarily concerned with controlled drugs illicitly held.
-This includes, but is not limited to, heroin, ecstasy, cocaine, LSD, cannabis, and amphetamines.
-It also includes prescribed controlled drugs such as methadone or benzodiazepines when held without prescription. - The policy also addresses prescribed controlled drugs, prescription-only medicines (POMs) and overthe-counter medicines (OTCs) where applicable. - The policy also looks at other drugs not covered under the Misuse of Drugs Act including, but not limited to, volatile substances (solvents), amyl and butyl nitrites (poppers) and qat, tobacco and alcohol.
+- The policy is primarily concerned with Controlled Drugs illicitly held.
+The term Controlled Drugs (CDs) refers specifically to drugs listed under the Misuse of Drugs Act 1971.
+This includes, but is not limited to, heroin, ecstasy, cocaine, cannabis, and amphetamines.
+It also includes prescribed Controlled Drugs such as methadone or benzodiazepines held without prescription. - The policy also addresses prescribed controlled drugs licitly held, prescription-only medicines (POMs) and over-the-counter medicines (OTCs) where applicable. - The policy also looks at other drugs not covered under the Misuse of Drugs Act including, but not limited to Novel Psychoactive Compounds (NPS), volatile substances (solvents), amyl and butyl nitrites (poppers), tobacco and alcohol.